Editorial Standards for WordPress Recovery Recommendations

 Operational sites drift when methodology hides behind branding.
 That is why the control layer has to be stated plainly.
 If backup-first policy or repair boundaries is important enough to shape a recommendation, the reader deserves to know what evidence or workflow was used to judge it.

-We also keep the controls separate from monetization language.
+We also keep the controls separate from sales language.
 The trust layer should tell readers how a claim is checked, how it may age, and where commercial separation or update triggers could change enough to require a page review.

 - We keep backup and rollback steps ahead of commercial recommendations.